naveengujjar29/tf-aws-infra-fork/README.md

 2) **demo.tfvars** can be used to define the environment variables for demo or production environemnt.

-Use the below commands to run the project.
+Use the below commands to run the project with the environment variable values.

 ### Initialize
 ```bash